 Okay, this is getting way too pretentious.
 My b.
 Let’s just get to the details of a house concert.

-An individual (you?) hosts a house concert featuring a musical artist (me?) in their living room/backyard/roof/fiberglass-covered pool.
+An individual (you?) hosts a house concert featuring a musical artist (me?) in their living room/backyard/roof/ fiberglass-covered pool/yacht.
+(For real, we played a Yacht Concert one time.)
 It’s either a private thing, where they reach out to family & friends, or a semi-private thing where the show is posted publicly but they have to email for information.
 Some hosts provide snacks or dinner, but nobody’s going to judge you if it’s a potluck.
 (BYOB, obviously.
 Nobody’s trying to buy that much La Croix.)
-I’ll play for 90+ minutes, with a break in the middle to chat with you and your friends so they can be impressed by how well-acquainted you are with such a good-looking, well-read, pleonastic performer.
+I’ll play for about two hours, with a break in the middle to chat with you and your friends so they can be impressed by how well-acquainted you are with such a good-looking, well-read, pleonastic performer.

 How does this work out for me?
 Pass that hat!
 Tell attendees there’s a suggested donation of $10-$20 (we can figure that out beforehand.)
 I’ll also have CDs for sale, so if people throw in more than the suggested donation I’ll be happy to give them music to take home.
 If we break $500, I’ll stick around to help you clean up after all your friends. (jk.
 I’d do that for like $175.)